Elana Meyers Taylor: Career

 In September 2014, the Fédération Internationale de Bobsleigh et de Tobogganing announced it would allow mixed-gender crews to compete in four-man bobsleigh.
 On 8 November, Meyers Taylor led a four-man crew to third place in the US trials, securing a place to compete for the US national team, despite only having four days training in a four-man sled.
 On November 15, 2014, Meyers and Kaillie Humphries of Canada became the first women to compete with/against men in an international four-man bobsleigh competition, in the season-opening North American Cup race in Park City, Utah.
-Meyers Taylor piloted her mixed-team's sled to a seventh-place finish, Humphries piloted hers to sixth.
+Meyers Taylor piloted her mixed team's sled to a seventh-place finish, Humphries piloted hers to sixth.

 In February 2015, Meyers Taylor and pusher Cherrelle Garrett beat three German crews to win the first world championship title in women's bobsled for the United States.
 This also made Meyers Taylor the first U.S. bobsled driver, either male or female, in 56 years to win a worlds title on a non-North American track.

 In February 2018, Meyers Taylor and pusher Lauren Gibbs won a silver medal in the two-woman bobsleigh event at the 2018 Winter Olympics.

-Meyers Taylor was chosen as a flag bearer for the 2022 US Olympic team but was unable to attend the opening ceremony due to testing positive for COVID-19 and was replaced by Brittany Bowe who served on her behalf.
+Meyers Taylor was chosen as a flag bearer for the 2022 U.S. Olympic team but was unable to attend the opening ceremony due to testing positive for COVID-19 and was replaced by Brittany Bowe who served on her behalf.

+At the 2026 Winter Olympics, Meyers Taylor won a gold medal in the women's monobob event with a four-run total time of 3:57.93, finishing 0.04 ahead of Germany's Laura Nolte (silver, 3:57.97) and U.S. teammate Kaillie Armbruster Humphries (bronze, 3:58.05).
+At age 41, she became the oldest-ever gold medal winner in any Winter Olympics individual event.

+On August 30, 2026, Meyers Taylor was inducted into the Washington DC Sports Hall of Fame.